LISP - Overview

 It provides advanced object-oriented programming.

-It provides convenient macro system.
+It provides a convenient macro system.

 It provides wide-ranging data types like, objects, structures, lists, vectors, adjustable arrays, hash-tables, and symbols.